ietf-tools/rfc2html/CONTRIBUTING.md

 ## Workflow Overview

-The rfc2html project uses the **Git Feature Workflow with Develop Branch** model.
+The rfc2html project uses the **Git Feature Workflow** model.

-It consists of two primary branches:

-**Main** - The main branch always reflects a production-ready state.
-Any push to this branch will trigger a deployment to production.
-Developers never push code directly to this branch.

-**Develop** - The develop branch contains the latest development changes for the next release.
-This is where new commits are merged.
+It consists of a **Main** branch which reflects the latest development state.
+New features / bug fixes are added to this branch until a new release is created, which creates a snapshot of the current branch state and perform deployment tasks.

 A typical development workflow: